abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

 - Week 2: Basic geocomputation with vector data in R
 - Week 3: Basic geocomputation with raster data in R

-The course will be delivered via a Jupyter Notebook hosted on the GEMS Informatics Platform.
+The course will be delivered via R Markdown files hosted on the GEMS Informatics Platform.
 You do not need to have R or RStudio installed on your machine to participate.

 ## Prerequisites:
 - Access to the internet